rafaelferrari0/rtl_fm_player/README.md

 Performance
 --------------
-On modern PCs (x86, x64) mono and stereo decoding should be possible easily.
+On "modern" PCs (x86, x64) mono and stereo decoding should be possible easily.
+"Modern" is any processor from 2002 Year and UP. :satisfied:

 Limitations
 --------------
 Latency increase as SDL2 audio queue becomes larger.
-Buffer cleaned when changing stations or Timeshifting.
+Buffer cleared when changing stations or Timeshifting.

 Building